edison-moreland/hudOS/README.md

 ./hb buildroot build # Buildroot produces a new rootfs ./hb buildroot deploy # Rootfs is written to an unused partition on the phone
 # The phone should now reboot into the new image
+# Note: This does not update the kernel or boot script
 ```

 Deploy a single app the the phone: